 For the chemically sensitive, trips to the dentist have to be handled with care.

-**Please note that children with PANS, PANDAS or those with ASD or MCS can react to the local anesthesia used at the dentist office since it contains epinephrine.
-Parents in various forums have commented how this ingredient causes PANDAS flare-ups and aggressive or erratic behavior.
+**Please note that children with PANS/PANDAS, Autism and Toxicant Induced Loss of Tolerance may react to the local anesthesia used at the dentist’s office since it contains epinephrine.
+Parents in various forums have commented on how this ingredient causes PANS and PANDAS flare-ups and aggressive or erratic behavior.
 If anesthesia in absolutely needed it can be requested without epinephrine.**

 -Avoid all tooth coatings and fluoride varnish